hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 ![](Figures/BACT_1/elm_search.png)
 **Figure BACT-BP-1:** The input query page for finding motifs in ELM.
-The sequence for SRC kinase signaling inhibitor was used as an example for this protocol.
+The sequence for C. vilaceum protein CV_0974 was used as an example for this protocol

-Step 1.
-Click on the "ELM Prediction" button in the menu to access the search query page.
-(Queries can also be submitted from the ELM homepage).
-Figure BACT-BP-1 shows the "ELM predictions" page.
-Users should either provide a protein accession (Uniprot format) or an amino acid sequence (simply the sequence, or a FASTA formatted entry).
+step 1.
+Click on the "ELM Predictions" button in the menu to access the search query page (Fig. BACT-BP-1).
+Users either provide a protein accession (uniprot format) or an amino acid sequence (simply the sequence, or a FASTA formatted entry).
 Enter the sequence for the protein:
-   SRCN1_HUMAN (uniprot ID: Q9C0H9)
+   CV_0974 (uniprot ID: Q7NZE8)

 > When you enter an accession, the query is still performed on the sequence,
 > but the sequence is automatically retrieved from Expasy (expasy, right?).

-Step 2.
+step 2.
 Select the search criteria.
-It is possible to select a specific "cell compartment", such that only motif classes annotated as being functional in that cellular compartment will be included in the search results.
+It is possible to select a specific "cell compartment", such that only motif classes annotated as belonging to that cellular compartment will be included in the search results.
 It is also possible to select a "taxonomic context" to filter out ELMs that have not been reported in the selected taxonomic category.
    Additionaly, a "Motif probability cutoff" can be used to only retain ELM classes whose pattern probability is below the given value.
-Leave all of these at their default values: 'not specified', '100' and no taxonomic context.
+Leave all of these at their default values: 'not specified', '100' and no Taxonomic Context.

-Step 3.
+step 3.
 Retrieve the amino acid sequence from Uniprot, and submit the sequence.
    Results may be submitted as a single FASTA formatted entry, or alternatively only the amino acid sequence.
    You will be brought to an intermediate page indicating that your results are being